01 / threat model

 Passwords & Auth

 Unique password for every account.
 No exceptions.
-If that sounds like a lot of effort, that's what password managers are for.
 One service gets breached with a reused credential and it gets tested against your email, bank, and everything else within hours.
 Credential stuffing is automated and runs constantly.

 Password Manager

 Open source, audited, zero-knowledge.
-Self-host with Vaultwarden if you want to remove the server trust entirely.
-Works everywhere.
+Self-host with Vaultwarden if you want to remove server trust entirely.
 Use a long Diceware passphrase for the master.
 Enable a hardware key for vault access.

 open sourceauditedself-hostableFIDO2